nrulerina/Netflix_Insights/README.md

 1️⃣8️⃣ **Most Active Directors by Year**
 1️⃣9️⃣ **Average Number of Titles Added Per Year Per Country**
 2️⃣0️⃣ **Top 5 Years with the Highest Number of New TV Shows**

+## 📜 Conclusion
+These SQL queries provide key business insights into Netflix’s content distribution, audience engagement, and market trends.
+By leveraging these insights, Netflix can make informed decisions on content acquisition, marketing strategies, and regional expansions.

+📑 **For more details, refer to my [report](your_report_filename.pdf).**